Formulary

 Following review, adjustments in treatment may be required.

-Follow-up treatment does not depend on the ABCD assessment at diagnosis.
+Follow-up treatment does not depend on the GOLD group (A, B or E) allocated at treatment initiation.

 Consider the predominant treatable trait to target: dyspnoea or exacerbations.
 Use exacerbation pathway if both exacerbations and dyspnoea need to be targeted.